nishamghimire5/DataMaestro/README.md

 - **Genkit Flows Not Starting:**
   - Check the console output when running `npm run genkit:dev` or `npm run genkit:watch` for any error messages.
   - Ensure any required environment variables (like API keys) are correctly set in your `.env.local` file.
+- **CSV Processing Inconsistencies:**
+  - If command processing fails, try reformulating your command to be more explicit and specific
+  - For SQL issues, verify syntax and consider breaking complex queries into simpler ones
+  - If both command and SQL modes fail, use suggestion mode with more specific constraints

 ## Data Processing Architecture